 Okay, first step, get a shillelagh.

-A shillelagh is a wooden walking stick that usually has a large knob at the top used as a handle; if the stick is turned around and used as a club, the knob becomes the business end.
+A shillelagh is an Irish wooden walking stick that usually has a large knob at the top used as a handle; if the stick is turned around and used as a club, the knob becomes the business end.
 Sometimes the knob is hollowed out and filled with lead for extra oomph.
-It’s an Irish thing.

 Well, you’re no Barney Fife.